New York State Licensed Psychologist

 Dr. Brofman is an Adjunct Assistant Professor of Counseling and Clinical Psychology at Teachers College, Columbia University.
 She teaches Perinatal Mental Health: Clinical and Counseling Perspectives, a master's level course that is part of the new curriculum in Reproductive and Maternal Well-Being at Teachers College.
 This exciting and cutting-edge certificate program, pioneered by the Sexuality, Women and Gender Project, launched in January, 2016.
 The program welcomes non-matriculated students, including post-graduate professionals, as well as Columbia students.
 (For more information, or to apply, click here.)

 Dr. Brofman is a member of a number of local, state, and national professional organizations (see below).
 She has been an active member of the American Society for Reproductive Medicine's Mental Health Professional Group since 2011.
-In 2015, she was elected to the Mental Health Professional Group's Continuing Education (CE) Committee, which ensures that reproductive mental health professionals earn continuing education credits for professional development activities nationwide.
+In 2015, she was elected to the Mental Health Professional Group's Continuing Education (CE) Committee, which ensures that psychologists nationwide earn continuing education credits for ASRM's professional development activities.
 The CE committee has also been involved in ASRM's efforts to spearhead the first (2016) online Mental Health Professional Certificate Course on the psychosocial aspects of infertility and assisted reproductive technologies.
 Dr. Brofman has served as a peer reviewer for this course.

 Dr. Brofman completed the Postpartum Support International Certificate Training in Perinatal Mood and Anxiety Disorders, as well as the Postpartum Stress Center's Postgraduate Postpartum Depression Certificate Training.